BIGJRA/BIGJRA.github.io/reborn.md

 You'll find hidden *Zinc*, *X Sp.
 Def*, *Super Potion*, *Ether*, *Common Candy*, *Synthetic Seed*, *Ability Capsule*, *Chewing Gum*, and *Great Ball* around the ward.

 Finding this last item will put us in front of the nightclub: from 8PM to 4AM you can enter.
-You can get one of the best TM's in the game here: *TM17 Protect*!
+You can get one of the best TMs in the game here: *TM17 Protect*!

 Outside, the building to your right contains a *Telluric Seed*.
 There's an alleyway outside containing some gang members nearby.